alump/ScaleImage/README.md

      .setBackgroundColor(new BackgroundColor("silver"));
 ```

-Option 3, use CSS styling in your theme. _This works also with older versions_.
+Option C, use CSS styling in your theme. _This works also with older versions_.

 In code:
 ```java